tanvi0605/chat_with_documents/README.md

 ### ✨ **Key Features:**
 - **Single PDF Upload**: Upload a PDF in seconds and start interacting with it. 📄
-- **Interactive Q&A**: Ask anything, and get responses based on the content of your uploaded document! 🔍❓
+- **Interactive Q&A**: Ask anything, and get responses based on the content of your uploaded document! 🔍
-- **History Preservation**: Keep track of all your previous questions and answers. 🔄📝
+- **History Preservation**: Keep track of all your previous questions and answers. 📝
+- **Download History**: Download your entire conversation history in a neat CSV file for reference or further analysis. 📥
-- **Customizable Answer Length**: Get brief, medium, or detailed responses based on your preference. ✂️📄
+- **Customizable Answer Length**: Get brief, medium, or detailed responses based on your preference. 📄
 - **Text Preview**: Preview the content of the uploaded document before interacting. 📑

 ---